 Arroyo Burro Beach, Santa Barbara

 Known locally as Hendry’s Beach, this slice of silica 10 minutes west of downtown Santa Barbara boasts more than the requisite sand, sun, and surf.
 Rather, bluff-backed Arroyo Burro features on- and off-leash areas for shy types and extrovert animals alike, rocky tide pools ripe for exploring, and a self-serve dog wash, so you don’t have to put a filthy pooch back in your car.
-If your tail-wagging companion would benefit from a little extra exercise, the Douglas Family Preserve just atop the cliffs offers 28 hectares of dog-friendly open space also popular with hikers, cyclists, and hang gliders.
+If your tail-wagging companion would benefit from a little extra exercise, the Douglas Family Preserve just atop the cliffs offers 70 acres of dog-friendly open space also popular with hikers, cyclists, and hang gliders.

 Carmel Beach, Carmel-By-The Sea

 What kind of town welcomes dogs on its premiere coastal real estate?
 Carmel-By-The-Sea, where canines can sprint and splash under voice command along Carmel Beach.
 Pups and their people share the turquoise waters with surfers, swimmers, and sunset watchers, who flood the beach at dusk to bid the day adieu with bottles of wine and picnic baskets.
 When you’re not playing in the Pacific, stroll along the bluffs on the Scenic Path or venture into the village, where dogs strut the quaint streets and are welcome guests at many shops, restaurants and hotels.
 Hit Cottage of Sweets for some special biscuits.
 He’s been a very good boy.